This Help File Page was last Modified on 05/10//2020

 ✓The Amount actually Billed to a Subscriber is based on a Monthly Rate multiplied by the number of Months of Service being billed.

-✓Each of these Subscriber's Service Locations may be billed for different services, on different billing cycles, with different explanations of the service(s) being provided, and even individual P.O.#'s for each subordinate location and/or each individual Recurring Revenue item.
+✓Each of these Subscriber's Service Locations may be billed for the same or different services, on the same or different billing cycles, with different explanations for each of those service(s) being provided, and even individual Purchase Order numbers for each subordinate location and/or each individual Recurring Revenue item.

 •To bill Recurring Revenue using multiple Recurring Billing Cycles feature (where different groups of Subscribers may be billed at different times throughout the Month):